 - Second, a constitutional convention was the birthplace of the existing Constitution, yet the delegates who attended the convention did not go with the intention of drafting a new charter but only amending the Articles of Confederation.
 The implication?
 A constitutional convention places ALL of the cards on the table.
 The existing constitution could be amended or replaced entirely.

-While it’s true that the Bill of Rights were produced as the result of a constitutional convention, it is also true that the delegates had recently adjourned the convention that produced the Constitution.
+While it’s true that the Bill of Rights was produced as the result of a constitutional convention, it is also true that the delegates had recently adjourned the convention that produced the Constitution.
 They weren’t about to give it an overhaul.
 Now, more than 200 years later, a lot of contempt for the Constitution has been bred by cunning and evil minds.
 To call for a Constitutional Convention now is to open the Constitution to dramatic vulnerability.

 - Third, the 9th and 10th amendments of the Constitution reserve "all other rights" to the people and the several states respectively.
 Yet, the "Affordable Care Act" ignores the restraints of both of these amendments—a consideration Senator Hill acknowledges in his first two paragraphs: